svvchen/siteblocker/README.md

 **In Progress:**
 * Write up a cron job to run this thing as soon as I open my laptop and forever until I do my lessons.
-* Structure this repo properly (requirements.txt, main.py, etc.).

-**Done:**
+**(Recently) Done:**
-* Created a `check_block` function that blocks websites based on the hosts file (let the pain begin).
+* Created a `action_block` function and associate class that blocks websites based on the hosts file (let the pain begin).
-* Create a blocker class that houses `check_block` and associated methods.
-* Create function to check on my Duolingo xp progress via their API endpoints.
+* Create function to check on my Duolingo xp progress via Duolingo API endpoints.
-* Rename `check_block` &rightarrow; `action_block`.
-It's not really checking, so much as adding/removing the block.
 * Create a user/pass secrets file so I don't need to ever worry about pushing my user/pass to GH.
 * Replace the Duoling API checker with a selenium web scraper.
 The Duo API gives me really inconsistent xp data.